 Adult Services Programs

-Program activities are structured in three levels to best assist individuals with developmental disabilities, to meet individual needs and interests depending on their abilities, and allow them to lead a life of dignity and self-worth.
+Program activities are structured in three levels to best assist individuals who have developmental disabilities, to meet individual needs and interests depending on their abilities, and allow them to lead a life of dignity and self-worth.

 TIER I: CAREER FOCUSED: Minimum Supervision